|Newer page:||version 5||Last edited on March 7, 2017 5:32 pm||by PhilHollenback|

 So, I finally bit the bullet and bought myself a proper road bike, a brand new Fuji Roubaix 1.3.
 Cost me around $1800 all together, and wow am I glad I made the investment.
 Today was my first ride on the new bike so I figured this would be a good time to give a quick review of it.
 Overall, I really like the bike.
 There are however a few things I hope to adjust.

 First, here's the bike:

 Some key features of the bike:

 - carbon fiber front fork

 - 22 Gears!

 This bike is fast!
 I know that shouldn't be surprising, considering the heavy old bike I've been riding.
 I was still surprised, though.
 Along with that, the bike is extremely nimble - I found I was able to maneuver around corners very quickly.

 The disc brakes are incredibly powerful.
 I was warned three times by the bike mechanic who set up my bike to not stomp on the front brakes, and I can see why.
 There's so much power that you could easily throw yourself right over the handlebars.

 As others have noted, disc brakes have pluses and minuses.
 They tend to be heavier and more complicated than traditional rim brakes.
-However, these newer disc brakes are quite compant and not terribly heavy.
-Fuji has also lightened the frame to offset any weight increase due to the brakes - for example, the carbon fiber front fork certainly contributes to this.
+However, these newer disc brakes work extremely well no mater what the weather conditions.
+Fuji has also lightened the frame to offset any weight increase due to the brakes - for example, the carbon fiber front fork certainly helps with this.